arun-kav/finalProject1430/README.md

-To Play:
+To play:

+In command line run:
-Run python movenet.py
+python movenet.py

+Then go to flappybird.io, hover your mouse over the frame, and play with your right wrist (configurable)

-you may need to install some dependencies
+you may need to install some dependencies - just pip install everything that it errors on for now